Uganda March 27-April 5, 2023

 The mounds are forty meters in diameter with a depth 4 meters.
 Used as a refuse dump ornamental goods were recovered in the male mound.
 The upper layers of the mound revealed carved ivory, ostrich eggshell beads, glass beads, and copper trade goods.

 Bigo bya Mugyenyi Tentative WHS (Archaeological Earthworks) (10/09/1997).
-Extensive ditches and berms part of ancient earthworks in SW Uganda.
+Extensive ditches and berms are part of ancient earthworks in SW Uganda.
 Two elements: the first consists of a long, irregular ditch and bank that forms the outer boundary.
 Connects the Katonga River in the east and the Kakinga swamp to the west.

 Dated to roughly AD 1300-1500.
 Interpreted as defensive fortifications.
-Has been suggested that Bigo’s outer earthworks were constructed to keep elephants from damaging agricultural crops, while the central earthworks were constructed to protect the site’s rulers from attack.
+Has been suggested that Bigo’s outer earthworks were constructed to keep elephants from damaging crops, while the central earthworks were constructed to protect the site’s rulers from attack.

 The road east from Ntusi was still packed dirt but an improvement.
-I passed a truck full of army dudes, who, just as I passed all jumped off the truck and appeared to have wanted me stop.
+I passed a truck full of army dudes, who, just as I passed all jumped off the truck and appeared to have wanted me to stop.
 So I drove like a madman.
 After 34 km of the dirt, I hit a good highway and cruised along at 120-140 hoping that they would not catch me.
 They didn’t.

 Social Innovation Museum (SINA), Mpigi.
 The beginning of the 5.6 km road here had big water channels and I decided to try another road.
 This was a big mistake and ended up on a very narrow village road and two steep sections the car had difficulty with even with AWD.